 Photographs vs Photographer

-In Afghanistan, I have seen children dying at my feetwhile staring at me.
+In Afghanistan, I have seen children dying at my feet while staring at me.
 I did not take pictures.
-I have seen men and women inshreds.
+I have seen men and women in shreds.
 I did not take pictures.
-The film was my heart where all their looks areetched forever.
+The film was my heart where all their gazes are etched forever.
 My pictures showcase life.

 Using Format